buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 3. **Cntrl+X** to save and exit.
 The console will ask you if you want to overwrite (Y) and what to name the file (don't change).
 4. Log out and then back in to the server.

-## About screens:
+## About screens
-A screen is an independent instance of the server that can allow you to continue long-running processes even when you aren't logged-in (thus protecting your work).
-You can also use screens to run multiple commands or processes on the server at once.
+Screens can allow you to continue long-running processes even when you aren't logged-in or connected to the server (thus protecting your work while it's still running).
+You can also use screens to run multiple processes on the server at once.
 An attached screen can be intereacted with through the PuTTY terminal.
-A detached screen cannot be interacted with in this way, but will run independently.
+A detached screen cannot be interacted with in this way, but will run independently and will not stop running if you disconnect.
 Screens retain whichever conda environment you opened them in.

    - See which screens are currently active\
    `screen -ls`